-These two identical triangular prisms form part of the Geometric Solids extension work, allowing children to explore the relationship between triangular and rectangular forms.
+Fitting for ages 6-12, these two identical triangular prisms form part of the Geometric Solids extension work, freeing children to explore the relationship between triangular and rectangular forms.
 When placed together, they demonstrate how two triangular prisms combine to create a rectangular prism, supporting advanced geometric understanding and spatial reasoning in the elementary classroom.

 The triangular prisms embody Montessori's principle of isolation of difficulty by presenting one specific geometric concept clearly.
 Through concrete manipulation, children discover abstract relationships between forms, supporting the elementary child's reasoning mind.
 This material bridges sensorial exploration with mathematical thinking, allowing children to physically construct their understanding of how shapes relate and transform.
 The hands-on nature satisfies the elementary child's need to understand the 'why' behind geometric principles, moving from concrete to abstract thought.
 By combining identical prisms to form new shapes, children experience the mathematical concept of equivalence and transformation through their senses, preparing them for advanced geometric proofs and spatial reasoning in later studies.